 On December 12, Lucia Goracci, a journalist from the Italian broadcast Rai 1, and her team went to Bucharest to interview the senator about her position on the Covid-19 vaccine.
 Romania and Bulgaria are the two countries with the lowest vaccination rates against Covid-19 in the European Union.

 In September, she violently prevented people from getting vaccinated.
-She also wore a sort of muzzle for the 30 years of Romanian Constitution as a form of protest against the government.
+She also wore a sort of muzzle for the 30 years of the Romanian Constitution as a form of protest against the government.
 In November, a Romanian representative called the police because she wasn’t wearing a facemask in the building and was fined 500 lei (US$114) according to Romanian media.

 In a controversy for allegedly having sequestered Italian journalists

 The interview with Lucia Goracci didn’t go well.
-As the Italian journalist challenged her sayings, the senator said she was “with God and the truth” and considered the journalist was pro-government, Lucia Goracci recalls in an interview.
+As the Italian journalist challenged her sayings, the senator said she was “with God and the truth” and considered the journalist pro-government, Lucia Goracci recalls in an interview.

 According to the Italian journalist, the senator stopped the interview and asked them to leave her office.
 But she would then come ahead and lock the doors so that they don’t go out.
 The senator called the police reporting the team for trespassing.
-“I’m calling because people broke into my office and are threatening me“, the video from the Italian journalists show.
+“I’m calling because people broke into my office and are threatening me“, the video from the Italian journalists shows.

 The senator questioned Lucia Goracci’s true profession and repeatedly asked “who are you?” in the video recorded by the senator from her phone.
 To that, Lucia Goracci answers “I am a journalist“.